Tools, purchasing and equipment.

 I really need Widget X to work from home better?
 Why haven’t we experimented with Tech Y already?

 The company provides a laptop and core software.
-In company offices we also provide things like keyboards, screens, internet access and stationery.
+In the company's offices we also provide things like keyboards, screens, internet access and stationery.

-But most of us also have extra tools we need to be able to do our work efficiently.
+However, most of us also have extra tools that we need to be able to do our work efficiently.
 That might be a bit of kit to use with your Mac, some specialist software or some hardware you want to experiment with.

-The company provides a budget of up to £500 to each team member each year to spend at their discretion on anything that helps them do their job at Deeson better.
+The company provides a budget of up to £500 for each team member each year to spend at their discretion, on anything that helps them do their job at Deeson better.

 What you spend that on is up to you – spend the money like it was your own.
 But don’t just spend it because it’s there – money is obviously a valuable resource we’ve all worked hard for.

 No-one pre-approves what you spend it on.
 Be prepared to share the resource with your colleagues if need be.